polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/parachains/launch.md

 > complications.

 - We advise you to launch your parachain being as slim as possible and do runtime upgrades to include functionality.
-The reason behind this is that when performing a runtime upgrade both the previous runtime and the new runtime are included in the PoV and therefore if the changes are too big it might not go through. **Always use the compressed version of the runtime to lower the amount of data being transferred.**
+The reason behind this is that when performing a runtime upgrade both previous and new runtimes are included in the PoV and therefore if the changes are too big they might not go through. **Always use the compressed version of the runtime to lower the amount of data being transferred.**

   Still, in order to avoid storage upgrades, you could do the following:

   1. Generate the genesis state of your chain with full runtime functionality (including all the pallets).

-  2. Remove all pallets that you will not need upon parachain launch from your runtime.
+  2. Remove all pallets from your runtime that you will not need for your initial parachain launch.

   3. Re-build the WASM blob (validation logic) and the runtime of the chain.

   4. Register your parachain with the updated genesis and the WASM blob generated in (3).

-  5. After your parachain is live you can upgrade your runtime on-chain to include the missing pallets (ensure that pallet indices and names match those used to generate the genesis state in step (1) without having to do storage migrations.
+  5. Once your parachain is live, include your missing pallets by performing an on-chain runtime upgrade (ensure that your pallet's indices and names match those used to generate the genesis state in step 1).
 For more information on on-chain runtime upgrades refer to the next section.

 - You could also launch your parachain with a feature-complete runtime but limit the functionality